san-ghun/hongbooking/README.md

 #16 0x7f5adf8edac3 <unknown>

 @dwilke - minishell
-not working - minishell project name should be 42cursus-minishell working - after commenting out project name and put 42cursus-minishell
+not working
+(error004) Some project's name has + "42cursus-"

-and fixed project_name_mapping code for minishell
+(error004) fixed : fixed project_name_mapping

+<19/Jan>
+(error005) - random host number was 65536
+(error005) fixed ? : host number is going to be 65536 to 65999